 Boston MA Area Blueberry Picking at Parlee Farms

 Blueberries are one of the easiest fruits to pick and store, as well as one of the healthiest!
 Blueberries rank number one in antioxidant activity as compared with 40 other fruits and vegetables.
-Here at Parlee Farms outside of Boston MA, we started planting blueberry bushes in 1991.
+Here at Parlee Farms in Tyngsboro, outside of Boston MA, we started planting blueberry bushes in 1991.
 Due to large demand for fresh blueberries, we have continually added more plantings.
 Our last new planting in 2008 put our blueberry acreage to over eight acres.
 Blueberry pick-your-own and our own fresh picked blueberries are available from mid-July until early September, with over 10 varieties ripening at Parlee Farms over the course of the season.

 During the blueberry season, details on pick-your-own hours and prices can be found at Today’s Farm News.

 - Blueberries have their greatest flavor when they are left on the bush for 7-10 days after turning blue.
 When ripe, the blueberries will easily come off the bush.

 - Blueberries should not be washed until you are ready to use them.